OzzyBozy/QRhub/README.md

 The full license text is available here: [LICENSE.txt](LICENSE.txt).

 ---
-*Thank you for scanning QRhub. and always remember,
+*Thank you for scanning QRhub.
+And always remember,
 With great QR codes come great QR catalogues.*